geoffrionrd/geoffrion-resume/geoffrionrdresume.md

 [Find me on LinkedIn](https://www.linkedin.com/in/rachelgeoffrion/)

 ## Summary
 Specific interest in sustainable, functional, and equitable community development through engagement in urban landscape design.

+Currently completing BS in Community & Regional Planning at Appalachian State University.
+Pursuing a Masters of Geography in Geographic Information Systems (GIS), and Masters of Landscape Architecture.

 ## Education
 #### Bachelors of Community and Regional Planning, 2021